 1980s

 The 1980’s were a period of excitement, change, and hard work.
-They marked my transition into the them park industry, and the culmination of Linda’s efforts since starting at Disney in 1979: Epcot Center opened October 1, 1982.
+They marked my transition into the theme park industry, and the culmination of Linda’s efforts since starting at Disney in 1979: Epcot Center opened October 1, 1982.
 As two-week business trips turned into two year relocations, we learned to move a lot, and began to see the world in our spare time.
-We learned to move around a lot: from West L.A. apartment to Santa Monica Townhome, Fort Wilderness trailer, Lake Buena Vista apartment, Westlake Village home, and finally ending the decade back in Orlando, we’d lived in something like 15 places in a decade!
+From West L.A. apartment to Santa Monica Townhome, Fort Wilderness trailer, Lake Buena Vista apartment, Westlake Village home, and finally ending the decade back in Orlando—we’d lived in something like 15 places in a decade!

 By 1981, we’d moved into a townhouse in Santa Monica, 1/2 block from the beach.
 Believe it or not, 12% interest was something to brag about in those days.
 We didn’t stay long before we headed for Florida to work on Epcot.